-Our client wanted Artichoke to design a peaceful and atmospheric space for reading and conversation, and watching rugby.
+Our client wanted Artichoke to design a peaceful and atmospheric space for reading, conversation and watching rugby.

-This architectural decision injected a sense of grandeur to the room as well as allowing us to accommodate a staircase that rises from the dressing room to the master bedroom above.
+This architectural decision injected a sense of grandeur to the room as well as allowed us to accommodate a staircase that rises from the Dressing Room to the Master Bedroom above.

 Hardwood panelling creates a sense of warmth and seclusion, but the walls in this listed house were in poor shape and far from straight.
-To overcome this we fixed timber grounds to the walls first, creating a reliable framework which we could control and fix our work to.
+To overcome this we fixed timber grounds to the walls first, creating a reliable framework which we could control and fix the panels to.

-Because we control the grounds we can ensure the room shape becomes perfectly square and level, despite the architecture being otherwise.
-This ensures we can deliver a crisp and superbly accurate finish.
+With controlling the grounds, we can ensure the room shape becomes perfectly square and level, despite the architecture being otherwise.
+This guarantees that we can deliver a crisp and superbly accurate finish.